infomaven/InfinitePrimeGenerator/README.md

 Max Value achieved in 60 seconds: 27710693.
 - BitArray size set to 300000000

-Next steps:
+NEXT STEPS:
-Several other algorithms were found while preparing this code sample, but there was not time to investigate or implement them.
+While preparing this code, several other algorithms were found, but there was not time to explore or implement them.
-This includes the following:
+I strongly believe the algorithm could be optimized even further with one or more of these approaches.

 - Sieve of Atkins

-- Deeper implementation of skip sets using multiples of primes https://en.wikibooks.org/wiki/Some_Basic_and_Inefficient_Prime_Number_Generating_Algorithms
+- More extensive use of skip sets for multiples of existing primes
+https://en.wikibooks.org/wiki/Some_Basic_and_Inefficient_Prime_Number_Generating_Algorithms

-- C# Parallel Extensions
+- C# Parallel Extensions & LINQ

 - Miller-Rabin Primality Test
 https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test